Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap3/assignment.md

 shortcut formula: 57.25 - (6.25)^2 = 57.25 - 41.60 = 15.6475

 6. Same question as above but using variance formula

 7. "An appliance dealer sells three different models of upright freezers having 13.5, 15.9, and 19.1 cubic feet of storage space, respectively.
 Let X = the amount of storage space purchased by the next customer to buy a freezer.
 Suppose that X has the pmf denoted on page 113 exercise number 32.
 What is the variance of the price 25X - 8.5 paid by the next customer?"

+topics:
+linear transformation of variance. also calculating EV using weight probabilities.

 work:
 the point of this question is to relate variance to linear transformation of variance.